aesara-devs/aesara/doc/library/config.rst

     If ``'True'``, Aesara will include the test values in a variable's ``__str__`` output.

-.. attribute:: reoptimize_unpickled_function

-    Bool value, default: False

-    When this option is set to ``True``, a graph is re-optimized when unpickled.

 .. attribute:: exception_verbosity

     String Value: ``'low'``, ``'high'``.